GauS: Differentiable Scheduling Optimization via Gaussian Reparameterization: Evaluation

 \subsection{Tradeoff Analysis}

-To evaluate optimization efficiency, we analyze the anytime results (solution quality vs. runtime) for \ours against baselines.
+To evaluate optimization efficiency, we analyze the anytime results (solution quality vs. runtime) for GauS against baselines.
 Figure \ref{fig:tradeoff} illustrates tradeoff for a subset of problems in Formulation A, with comprehensive results for all benchmarks provided in Appendix \ref{app:tradeoff}.

-\ours consistently reaches high-quality solutions significantly faster than all baselines including \theirs and commercial solvers, even for RW\_5 where the eventual solution slightly falls short.
-When both methods eventually converge to similar objectives, \ours achieves equivalent solution quality one to two orders of magnitude faster.
-The results shows that \ours achieves Pareto-optimal results.
+GauS consistently reaches high-quality solutions significantly faster than all baselines. even for RW\_5 where the eventual solution slightly falls short.
+When both methods eventually converge to similar objectives, GauS achieves equivalent solution quality one to two orders of magnitude faster.
+The results show that GauS achieves Pareto-optimal results.